Havvy/MediaWikiApi/readme.md

 Again, the features that exist here exist because they were needed for a very specific itch.
 If you need any additional features, they can be added.

-At some point, the wrapper will be event driven instead of futures driven.
-The events will pass the same information as the callbacks already present.

 If you do queries that are passed the results limit, you'll have to configure the continuations yourself.
 This might be handled by the library automatically